UltraEngine/Benchmarks/README.md

 ### Lighting

 This measures the performance of a large number of lights against a large number of identical objects.
-I was surprised to find that Unity re-draws every single shadow map every single frame, instead of only updating shadows when an object moves.
+I was surprised to find that Unity redraws every single shadow map every single frame, instead of only updating shadows when an object moves.

 ![](lighting.png)